The Future of ISBD

 The purpose of the ISBD Early Mid-Career Committee (EMCC) is to provide a forum dedicated to fostering the requisite skills and experience necessary for the establishment of a productive career in research/clinical practice focused on advancing understanding of or improving outcomes for those with bipolar disorder and related conditions.
 As such, the committee aims to support those in the first half of their career trajectory.
 For a video from founding co-chair Dr. Georgina Hosang on the EMCC from the 2023 Chicago Meeeting, see below

-This support may take the form of developing peer-to-peer activities, educational courses, linkage with senior mentors, or any other activity which promotes the career objectives of ISBD’s early mid-career membership and other early-mid career professionals outside of the Society who may eventually wish to join its ranks.
-The Committee is addressing critical challenges and opportunities relevant to this group, including, for example, securing grant funding, making connections with others working in the field and receiving guidance and mentorship, fostering work-life balance, and any other challenges or opportunities that may be identified by the committee in the pursuit of its goals, which are outlined in the Committee's publications in Bipolar Disorders - An International Journal of Psychiatry and Neurosciences referenced below.
+This support may take the form of developing peer-to-peer activities, educational courses, linkage with senior mentors, or any other activity which promotes the career objectives of ISBD’s early and mid-career professionals.
+The Committee is addressing critical challenges and opportunities relevant to this group, including, securing grant funding, making connections with others working in the field, receiving guidance and mentorship, fostering work-life balance, and any other challenges or opportunities that may be identified by the committee in the pursuit of its goals.

 The Early Mid-Career Committee of the International Society for Bipolar Disorders: Aspirations and goals.